A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms: Combinatorial aspects of gentle algebras

 A reduced walk $\wlk=i_1i_2\cdots i_Li_{L+1}$ of $(G,\leq)$ is a \textbf{belt} if $i_1=i_{L+1}$, $\wlk_{[L]}$ is a non-trivial ($L \geq 1$) primitive closed walk and $\deg(\wlk)=0=\deg(i_Li_1i_2)$.
 Such walks (as the example $\wlk'$ above) produce an additional family of complexes as follows.
 For an indecomposable automorphism $\mu$ of a $k$-vector space $K$ consider the complex,

-\begin{proposition} Let $(\quiver,I)$ be a gentle bound quiver with marked ribbon graph $(G,\leq)$. \begin{enumerate}[label={\textnormal{(\alph*)}},topsep=4px,parsep=0px] \item If $x=(m,\wlk)$ with $m \in \Z$ and $\wlk=i_1i_2\cdots i_Li_{L+1}$ a non-trivial reduced walk of $G$, then there is an indecomposable perfect complex $\stringcpx{x}$ given by the following unfolded diagram,
+The following description of the indecomposable perfect complexes over a gentle algebra is a reformulation of the classification of Bekkert-Merklen \cite{BekMer} (cf.~\cite{Bob,ALP}) in terms of walks of the corresponding marked ribbon graph. \begin{proposition} Let $(\quiver,I)$ be a gentle bound quiver with marked ribbon graph $(G,\leq)$.
+Let $A:=kQ/I$. \begin{enumerate}[label={\textnormal{(\alph*)}},topsep=4px,parsep=0px] \item If $x=(m,\wlk)$ with $m \in \Z$ and $\wlk=i_1i_2\cdots i_Li_{L+1}$ a non-trivial reduced walk of $G$, then there is an indecomposable perfect complex $\stringcpx{x}$ over $A$ given by the following unfolded diagram,

 where the module $P_{i_1}$ is positioned at cohomological degree $m$.